Commenter25/userstuffs/README.md

 [**1.0.3**](xeniasteam/CHANGELOG.md) - _Applies to `steampowered.com`_

 Replaces the SteamOS/Linux icon with the real Linux mascot.
 Credit to [Zaeroses](https://chitter.xyz/@Zaeroses) for the [Xenia SVG](https://github.com/Zaeroses/refind-icons/blob/main/os_linux.svg), which is under the Unlicense.
-And credit to [nano](https://nano.lgbt) for the idea!

 ![Xenia as Linux Icon Preview Image](xeniasteam/preview.png)